Congress returns with virus aid, federal funding unresolved

 COVID-19 relief, a $1.4 trillion catchall spending package, and defense policy — and a final burst of judicial nominees — dominate a truncated two- or three-week session occurring as the coronavirus pandemic rockets out of control in President Donald Trump’s final weeks in office.

+McConnell is focusing on confirming Trump’s remaining judicial nominations, including a vote Monday on a district judge in Mississippi and at least one additional appeals court vacancy.

-Time is working against lawmakers as well, as is the Capitol’s emerging status as a COVID hotspot.
-The House has truncated its schedule and Senate Republicans are joining Democrats in forgoing the in-person lunch meetings that usually anchor their workweeks.
+Time is working against lawmakers as well, as is the Capitol’s emerging status as a COVID-19 hotspot.
+The House has truncated its schedule, and Senate Republicans are joining Democrats in forgoing the in-person lunch meetings that usually anchor their workweeks.
 It’ll take serious, good-faith conversations among top players to determine what’s possible, but those haven’t transpired yet.

 Top items for December’s lame-duck session: